DghostNinja/DghostNinja.github.io/_posts/2025-05-30-Insecure-design.md

 ### Fix:
 Just adding a server-side check like the one above enforces some basic business rules.
-You could also implement a daily cap with a transaction history table.
+You could also implement a daily capital with a transaction history table.

 ```python
 if amount > 500:  # Business rule: no more than $500 per transaction